soundwaveprime/tgchizu/README.md

 # Description:

-A Telegram Bot written in Python language to mirror files on the internet to Google Drive This is still currently ***IN BETA***, and ***WILL WORK WITH UNKNOWN BUGS, YET TO BE DISCOVERED*** due to buggy Mega Downloader.
+A Telegram Bot written in Python language to mirror files on the internet to Google Drive.

+This is still currently ***IN BETA***, and ***WILL WORK WITH UNKNOWN BUGS, YET TO BE DISCOVERED*** due to buggy Mega Downloader.
 Will be fixed on a later date.

 ## Bugs: